The Heartbeat of the boating community!

 After investigating the method that the pro's had used on my main sheet, this is a report and instruction on their simpler method for making an eye splice on double braid rope.
 THINK CHINESE FINGER PUZZLE!

 (1) My fid marks the location of the join and the tape measure indicates how much of the core will be removed.
+The amount shown is more than enough.

 (4) Pull core out of the length of rope, not the loop.
 Notice how the cover on the length of rope becomes 'fat' as the core is extracted.

 (5) A length of heavy wire would do this job too but I seem to be a screw driver guy... what can I say.
 Don’t you have a two foot long screw driver around?
 But I digress.
 Stick your chosen tool up the middle of a section of core a little longer than the length of excess cover you have dangling out the other side of the loop.
 The weave of the core makes this easier than you might think.
-The core needs to be pushed together to make room for the tool in the middle.
+The core needs to be pushed together to "fatten" it to make room for the tool in the middle.
 Leave about an inch or 30 mm from the join.

 (6) Tape the loose end of the cover to the tool as shown and....